appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/GettingStarted.md

 For more detail about tracking screens and events, refer to <doc:Tracking>.

+## Anchored Tooltips

+Anchored tooltips use element targeting to point directly at specific views in your application.
+For more information about how to configure your application's views for element targeting, refer to <doc:AnchoredTooltips>.

+## Embedded Experiences

+Add ``AppcuesFrameView`` instances in your application layouts to support embedded experience content, with a non-modal presentation.
+For more information about how to configure your application layouts to use frame views, refer to <doc:FrameConfiguring>.

 ## Debugging

 See <doc:URLSchemeConfiguring> for setup instructions and then refer to <doc:Debugging> for usage details.